 This device has a built in 4 channel output sound card.
 There are 2 RCA outputs for the main output and a 1/4“ TRS stereo headphone jack.
 There are buttons in the center of the controller that adjust the sound card’s headphone output volume in hardware.
 These do not adjust the headphone gain in Mixxx.

-There is no master output volume control on the device, but the master output volume of the sound card can be controlled from the OS mixer.
+There is no main output volume control on the device, but the main output volume of the sound card can be controlled from the OS mixer.
 The device comes with the main output set to 45%.
 So, for the best gain staging, turn the volume of the main output all the way up in your operating system mixer.

 There are a few user configurable options available for you to customize.
 You can change these by opening the